gigalixir/gigalixir-cli/docs/source/main.rst

 If you are using distillery, we suggest using a distillery pre-start boot hook by following https://github.com/bitwalker/distillery/blob/master/docs/guides/running_migrations.md and https://github.com/bitwalker/distillery/blob/master/docs/extensibility/boot_hooks.md

-If you are using elixir releases, we suggest using a custom Procfile with something like this
+If you are using elixir releases, we suggest creating a custom Procfile and overlaying it into your release tarball.
+To do this create a file :bash:`rel/overlays/Procfile` with something like this

 .. code-block:: bash